kenhkan/noflo-automaton/README.md

 there is a timeout to allow DOM events to fire, the flow must be completely stateless.

-Therefore, each component in the automaton, including the graph `automaton/automaton` itself, expects the same inbound object, which follows the protocol of:
+Therefore, each component in the automaton internal loop expects the same inbound object, which follows the protocol of:

 * **page**: The DOM element of the page against which all selectors are executed.
 * **rules**: This is the rule obejct.
-* **status**: *internal* This is the current rule's offset in the rule object.
+* **offset**: This is the current rule's offset in the rule object.
 This is used internally as a counter to refer to the the current rule to be applied as well as forwarded to OUT upon completion.
-* **counts**: *internal* This is a hash of counters used by some components in order to track when to quit upon repeated failures.
+* **counts**: This is a hash of counters used by some components in order to track when to quit upon repeated failures.

-On OUT port from the graph `automaton/automaton` it outputs an object following this protocol:

-* **status**: `true` if it's successful. `false` if the provided page or rule object is not valid.
-The position of the rule in the rule object otherwise.
-* **error**: *optional* An error object or a string indicating the error message if any
-* **page**: The DOM element passed to the graph in the beginning
-* **rules**: The rule object passed to the graph in the beginning
+* **casper**: This is the Casper.js object to iterate on.
+It is created on demand.